retroryan/on-fauna/README.md

-# On Fauna Workshop using Fauna Shell
+# On Fauna Workshop using Fauna Shell and Indexes

 Checkout this repository